Commodore fans get unique look at football program

-Ricky Rahne returns for his second season as Vanderbilt's quarterback coach under James Franklin.
+Ricky Rahne returns for his third season as Vanderbilt's quarterback

-Rahne's coaching ties with Franklin date to his role as an offensive graduate assistant at Kansas State during the mid-2000s.
+The coaching ties between Rahne and James Franklin date to the mid-2000s when Rahne served as offensive graduate assistant under Franklin at Kansas State.

-Vanderbilt senior Larry Smith and junior Jordan Rodgers enjoyed success under the former Kansas State offensive coach.
-Smith increased his completion percentage to a career high 55 percent and provided superb leadership through the season.
+In 2011, Rodgers and Larry Smith enjoyed success under Rahne's watchful eye.
+Smith increased his completion percentage to a careerhigh 55% and provided superb leadership through the season.
 Rodgers also responded well when called upon at midseason, passing for 1,523 yards, the highest total ever by a first-year Vanderbilt quarterback.
-Rodgers also threw nine touchdowns, including at least one in all six of his regular season starts.
+Rodgers also threw nine TDs.

 Rahne served as a full-time member of the Kansas State coaching staff for the last four years.
 He held the position of tight ends coach under legendary Wildcat head coach Bill Snyder the last two years, after mentoring Kansas State running backs in 2007-08.